Regardless if you are actively job searching or not, it would be wise to be prepared for any possibility.

 I recommend establishing a career management plan that can be executed on demand, taking into consideration a number of potential options.
 By putting yourself in the driver’s seat of your career you have more control over where you go, how you get there, and the ROI that you receive.

-As a savvy executive, if you do find yourself job searching in 2017 you will need resources to help you identify and execute a solid plan, stay on course, and achieve the greatest return on investment for your time and energies.
-Here are 7 of my top executive job search posts to help:
+As a savvy executive, if you do find yourself job searching in the months ahead you will need resources to help you identify and execute a solid plan, stay on course, and achieve the greatest return on investment for your time and energies.
+Here are 8 of my top executive job search posts to help:

 If it has been some time since you’ve had to use a resume (some executives go years without ever needing one) there is a good chance your resume needs some modernizing.
 How can you tell if your resume is ‘behind the times’?
 This article will walk you through an analysis.